-Based on a series of blood tests that I’ve done since going vegetarian and then vegan, my iron levels had been consistently decreasing to the bottom end of normal.
+Based on a series of blood tests that I’ve done since going vegetarian and then vegan, my iron levels have been consistently decreasing to the bottom end of normal.

-Vitamin C may also act as a stress buster by lowering levels of cortisol after a stressful event when giving in doses up to 1000 mg .
+Vitamin C may also act as a stress buster by lowering levels of cortisol after a stressful event when given in doses up to 1000 mg .

 I have noticed a lowering of heart rate when taking ascorbic acid during stressful times.

 One of the obvious negative effects of calorie restriction is having a low body weight and potentially being more susceptible to broken bones and fractures.
 Maintaining bone quality and strength is something that I believe is very important for someone on CR.

 MK-7 has been shown to have the highest bioavailability in humans and has been shown to improve and maintain bone quality and strength .

 None of these are essential to take if you’re on CR or are a vegan but there is some evidence that they may be beneficial.
 I have to thank Michael Rae for his excellent post on why vegetarians and vegans should consider these supplements.

 Below I will just summarize some of the reasons and potential benefits.